jlovs/git-scripts/readme.md

 ## git-scripts ##
 A library of useful git commands to use when working in a feature branch workflow with submodules.
 The goal with all the commands are that they should work on the whole repository including submodules in every task that is executed.
+This to make it an easy task to use submodules.

 ### Workflow ###
 The workflow used is as follows